Page-Carbajal/Software-Engineering/ReactJS/README.md

 </div>
 ```

 React is trying to affect the DOM as little as possible.
-So, no. It changes only the properties that need updating.
+So, no. It changes only the properties that need to be updated.

 ##Where's My Money? - A web app to track your expenses